mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/common-widgets/common-widget-properties.md

 ### Required message (only in web forms)

 This property determines the message that is shown to the end user if the widget is empty and the 'Required' property is set to true.
 This is a translatable text.
-See [Translatable Texts](translatable-texts).
+See [Translatable Texts](/refguide7/translatable-texts/).

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 For example, if an address field is required, the required message for the text box of the address could be something like "The address is required."